We came, we saw, we got stuck.

 Hate always leads to more hate.
 It's not like fourth grade algebra where two negatives make a positive.
 This is Pakistan, where hate increases exponentially.
 And while everyone with a pen and/ or an internet connection bombards the other with hate full guns blazing, the suffering is just for Islam and Pakistan.
 My Pakistan, your Pakistan.
 This is the same Pakistan whose creation we studied when we were little.
 Gradually, we grew up loving Pakistan and yet, hating each other.

+While every sane person curses the murderer, the two greatest culprits have gone unnoticed.
+The media and the PPP.
 Gone are the days when the only news was the 9 PM Khabarnama on PTV.
 You were told what you needed to know, not what they wanted you to know.
 Now with news channels popping up every other day, news reporting is nothing more than a horse race.
 The spicier the news, the more successful the channel.
 I moot this cliche because until I researched for myself, all I knew was "kala qanoon" (black law) and I must say, I always found these remarks offensive.
 Moreover, every other anchor and slef-proclaimed "Aalim" was feeding me this- kala qanoon, kala qanoon!
+But now, after my own research, I realized the governor only wanted a review of the blasphemy law.
+This changes the entire scenario.
+This shows, that behind the highlighted insult, was a very rational and realistic stance.
+But that's not all, the final shock came to me when I was told of the Taliban's blasphemy law:

 "The authorities may punish blasphemy if it is committed by a male of sound mind over age 18 or by a female of sound mind over age 16.
 Anyone accused of blasphemy has three days to recant.
 If an accused does not recant, death by hanging may follow."